jaops-space/im2-yaoki-yamcs-public/README.md

 mvn yamcs:run
 ```

-You now have the same setup running as was used for the YAOKI mission!
+You now have the same Yamcs Mission Control System setup running as was used for the YAOKI mission!

 ## Usage
 View the telemetry and command history via the Yamcs Web interface